-Prior to each season, short (1 evening) umpiring courses are run by (very) experienced League umpires(BACUS Training officers).
+Prior to each season, short (1 evening) umpiring courses are run by (very) experienced League Umpires.
 Each team should have at least 2 players who have attended one of these courses - NB: team and not Club.
-If you have 3 teams from your Club in the B&D Fair Play Scheme, you need at least 2 players from each team.
+If you have 3 teams from your club in the B&D Fair Play Scheme, you need at least 2 players from each team.

 The Captain is responsible for the behaviour of their team.
-The qualified umpires should work with the Captains, to ensure the rules and spirit of the game are followed.
+The qualified umpires should work with the Captains, to ensure the laws and spirit of the game are followed.

 They should also cascade, to their teammates, the knowledge learned on the courses.